BZoennchen/supercollider-book/_sources/chapters/preamble/heidegger.md

 + It has a pre-understanding of *Being*.
 + It *cares* about its own being.
 + It exists in a state of *thrownness*.
-+ It is *being-towards-death*--its tmporality shapes its understanding of existence.
++ It is *being-towards-death*---its temporality shapes its understanding of existence.

 So, *Dasein* is the gateway to understainding *Being* in general.
 It is the being that has an understanding of *Being*.
 For Heiddegger, there is no such thing as an "*inner self*" divorced from the world.
 Therefore, ontoloty must begin with lived, situated existance---not abstract thought.

-He also attacks the subject-object dichotomy by poiting out that, most of the time, we encounter things through use (they are *ready-to-hand*) not detached reflection (*present-to-hand*).
+He also attacks the subject-object dichotomy by pointing out that, most of the time, we encounter things through use (they are *ready-to-hand*) not detached reflection (*present-to-hand*).
 Furthermore, for him, time is not just a succesion of "nows," but a structure of existence:
-+ **Past (facticity)**: We ar thrown into the world.
++ **Past (facticity)**: We are thrown into the world.
 + **Future (projection)**: We are always projecting ourselves towards possibilities (we have projects).
 + **Present (fallenness)**: We are often distracted by daily routines and the expectations of others ("the they"---das Man).

-The danger, for Heidegger, is to lose the ability of seeing the world and its beings as they appears to us and to understand ourselves not as mere thinking subjects but as *Dasein* that is in the world in a mode of uncovering, i.e. disclosing other entities as well as ourselves.
+The danger, for Heidegger, is to lose the ability of seeing the world and its beings as they appear to us and to understand ourselves not as mere thinking subjects but as *Dasein* that is in the world in a mode of uncovering, i.e. disclosing other entities as well as ourselves.
 He intentionally used the term because he felt as though the words most often used by philosophers to designate human beings, words like “consciousness”, "self-consciousness", "subject", "soul", etc., carried far too much metaphysical baggage, and, thus, found it necessary to come up with a new term for human beings.

 Decartes view of *the self* as self-subsistent and worldless *subject* changes in Heidegger's phenomenologically perspective because *Dasein* is always *Being-(involved)-in-the-world*.